prodogape/diffusers_sd3_control/examples/community/README.md

 from io import BytesIO
 import torch
 import os
-from diffusers import DiffusionPipeline, DDIMScheduler has_cuda = torch.cuda.is_available()
+from diffusers_sd3_control import DiffusionPipeline, DDIMScheduler has_cuda = torch.cuda.is_available()
 device = torch.device('cpu' if not has_cuda else 'cuda')
 pipe = DiffusionPipeline.from_pretrained(